-• Agricultural sector.
-Investigate and implement water re-use and desalination projects and continue with applied research. • Water and Sanitation Infrastructure Master Plan. • The proportion of people with access to the electricity grid should rise to at least 90 percent by 2030, with nongrid options available for the rest.
+Create regional water and waste water utilities, and The proportion of people with access to the electricity grid should rise to at least 90 percent by 2030, with nongrid options available for the rest.
 The country would need an additional 29 000MW of electricity by 2030.
 About 10 900MW of existing capacity is to be retired, implying new build of more than 40 000MW.
 At least 20 000MW of this capacity should come from renewable sources.
 Ensure that all people have access to clean, potable water and that there is enough water for agriculture and industry, recognising the trade-offs in the use of water.
-Reduce water demand in the • Move to less carbon- intensive electricity production through producing at least 20 000MW of renewable energy, increased hydro-imports from the region and increased demand-side measures, including solar water heating.
+Reduce water demand in the urban areas to 15 percent below the business-as-usual scenario by 2030. expand mandates of the existing water boards.
+Move to less carbonintensive electricity production through producing at least 20 000MW of renewable energy, increased hydro-imports from the region and increased demand-side measures, including solar water heating.
 Ring-fence the electricity distribution businesses of the 12 largest municipalities (which account for 80 percent of supply), resolve maintenance and refurbishment backlogs and develop a financing plan, alongside investment in human capital.
-A comprehensive management strategy including an investment programme for water Provide and upgrade Bulk Services. • Ensure compliance of waste water treatment (new and upgraded) with the Green Drop standards in all towns and new developments.
-Establish regional water and waste-water utilities to support municipalities Ensure compliance of water treatment works and water storage, including bulk in towns with blue drop standards for new development areas. • Develop comprehensive investment programme for water-resource development, bulk-water supply and wastewater management, assessing requirements to achieve universal access, and prioritise a new dam on the Unzimvubu River.
-Finalise the future institutional arrangements for the management of water-resources. urban areas to 15 percent below the business-as-usual scenario by 2030. • resource development, bulk water resource development, bulk water resource development, bulk water supply and wastewater management for major centres.
+A comprehensive management strategy including an investment programme for water resource development, bulk water resource development, bulk water supply and wastewater management for major centres.
 Timely development of several new water schemes to supply urban and industrial centres.
 Create regional water and waste water utilities, and expand mandates of the existing water boards.
-Implement alternative Promote and facilitate solar Commission at least 7000 Implement alternative • • sanitation, water and water heating and arial / MW of renewable energy by electricity infrastructure street lighting for energy 2020. , , , , , , , , , , , , , , , , , , , , saving. • Promote and facilitate alternative sanitation and water infrastructure. autho at all levels has the prity, experience, setence and support need to do their jobs.
-Establish a formal graduate recruitment scheme for the public service with provision for mentoring, training and reflection.
-Formulate long term skills development strategies for senior managers, technical professional and local government staff.
-Improve technical capacity of local municipalities for sustainable local infrastructure.
-Provide training on compliance, operations and maintenance in line with the terms of the relevant Act.
-Train management and administrative levels to ensure an understanding of the technical processes of service delivery.
-Roll out laboratories and consolidate capacity in existing laboratories to assist with water quality programme.
-Recruit, employ and retain qualified technical staff. •
+Provide new basic infrastructure at local level (water, sanitation and electricity).
+Provide new basic infrastructure at local level (water, sanitation and electricity).
+Identify and facilitate the implementation of infrastructure by municipalities for development in the recognised growing municipal areas.
+Develop policies for private developers which will include incentives to encourage development.
+Establish formal structures to foster collaboration between government, Eskom, Transnet, Sasol, IPPs and the coal industry: sanitation norms and standards together with the financial provisions to meet